anjanicoder/JobDashboard/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/cf/New_Power_BI_Logo.svg" alt="Power BI" width="100"/>

 - **Power BI**: A business analytics tool by Microsoft.
 It provides interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards.
-  - **DAX Queries**: Data Analysis Expressions (DAX) is a formula language used in Power BI for creating custom calculations in calculated columns and measures.
+  - **DAX Queries**: Data Analysis Expressions (DAX) is a formula language used in Power BI to create custom calculations in calculated columns and measures.

 ## Project Structure